Fortfel/ztm-dark-mode/README.md

 This project is built using TypeScript with Vite as the build tool, Tailwind CSS for styling, ESLint for code linting, and TypeDoc for generating documentation.

+It's a landing page project that showcases the dark mode theme.

 ## Getting Started

 ### Prerequisites